-Under the collaboration and license agreement with MorphoSys, which was executed in March 2020, we and MorphoSys are both responsible for the commercialization efforts of tafasitamab in the United States and share equally the profits and losses from the co-commercialization efforts.
-For the three months ended March 31, 2022 and 2021, our 50% share of the costs for tafasitamab was \$4.7 million and \$10.5 million, respectively, as recorded in collaboration loss sharing on the condensed consolidated statement of operations.
+Under the collaboration and license agreement with MorphoSys, which was executed in March 2020, we and MorphoSys are both responsible for the commercialization efforts of tafasitamab in the United States and will share equally the profits and losses from the co-commercialization efforts.
+For the three and six months ended June 30, 2022, our 50% share of the losses for tafasitamab was \$2.5 million and \$7.3 million, respectively, as recorded in collaboration loss sharing on the condensed consolidated statement of operations.
+For the three and six months ended June 30, 2021, our 50% share of the losses for tafasitamab was \$9.8 million and \$20.3 million, respectively, as recorded in collaboration loss sharing on the condensed consolidated statement of operations.